JiroRobotics/Hexapod_v4/README.md

 ## Background

+Hexapods fascinating robots.
+They possess the ability to walk in any direction with their six legs, each leg (in this case) with three joints resulting in a total of 18 degrees of freedom.
+In addition, their body can turn and rotate in any direction, making this type of legged robot extremely flexible.
+But six legs also allow for fast, statically determined walking gates, i.e. lifting three legs each step.
+This removes the challenge of balancing during one step.

-This project is my fourth hexapod robot.
+As written in the title, this project is my fourth hexapod robot.
 It uses largely the same hardware as the previous generation but the code was rewritten entirely.
-Hexapods are walking robots with six legs, each leg (in this case) with three joints resulting in a total of 18 servo motors.
+The ReadMe was written in order to provide support and document the whole project.
+Feel free to contact me for questions/suggestions/improvements.

+## Guidelines

+In addition to the code in this repository, you will need two additional libraries, "Adafruit_PWMServoDriver.h" and "Arduino_BMI270_BMM150.h" for the servo driver and the IMU respectively.
+Just clone this repository and adjust the code to suit your robot.
+Almost all important constants are specified in Config.h, but a few other things also need to be changed, e.g. the constraints for leg movement (more on that later) or the servo pulse lengths.
+This ReadMe is written in a way which should allow you to follow my thought process during the creation of this robot.
+It is quite extensive so don't be afraid to skip some parts.
+The code is mathematically challenging, so you should be familiar with the basics of inverse kinematics and coordinate transformation in order to understand everything.

 ## Hardware